← Back to All Blog Posts

 While the market price of labor is out of your control, how you use that labor is very much controllable.
 The number to focus on is the labor cost per delivery, and increasing the number of deliveries your drivers make in each shift through optimization can lower your overall labor costs despite increases in hourly pay.

-Fuel costs are both significant and unpredictable: In the U.S., the national average price of a gallon of diesel ranged from a high of $4.63 to a low of $3.66 during the most recent 12 months, a swing of 25%.
-Booming oil production inside the U.S. — which is now 20% of all production globally and leads all oil-producing nations — coupled with increased production in Canada, Guyana, Brazil and Norway helped drive down prices that spiked amid the pandemic era production crash and Russia's invasion of Ukraine.
+Fuel costs are both significant and unpredictable: In the U.S., the national average price of a gallon of diesel is about $3.57 per gallon as we write this, but it was recently as high as $4.63.
+Booming oil production inside the U.S. coupled with increased production in Canada, Guyana, Brazil and Norway helped drive down prices that spiked amid the pandemic era production crash and Russia's invasion of Ukraine.
 However, continued global instability and weather events that affect supply and distribution can push prices up significantly with little or no warning.

-There's also the matter of sustainability: Consumers continue to show preference for brands working to minimize their environmental impact.
+There's also the matter of sustainability: Some consumers will show preference for brands working to minimize their environmental impact.
 While packaging does contribute to the environmental costs of logistics — and there's been an upsurge in alternative packaging to address those — fuel is still the largest contributor of carbon in the last mile.

 For managers, both of these underscore the importance of minimizing fuel use.
 The way to do that is by reducing miles driven per delivery.
 Optimization plays its role here in two ways: Making the most of fleet capacity so that trucks don't depart the dock half–full and cutting unnecessary miles.